KAGS-LD: History

-KAGS debuted on January 20, 2003 as KMAY-LP.
+The station debuted on January 20, 2003, as KMAY-LP.
 The call letters were selected in honor of Frank W. Mayborn, who had founded KCEN in 1953.
-Previously, KCEN had operated a low-powered translator in the Brazos Valley on channel 62 for many years.
+Previously, KCEN had operated a low-power translator in the Brazos Valley on channel 63 for many years.
 Like its predecessor, KMAY was a straight simulcast of KCEN, with no local programming; it was only mentioned during KCEN's legal IDs.
 It was upgraded to digital as KMAY-LD in 2009 and shortly afterward was sold to London Broadcasting along with KCEN.

 In July 2011, then-owner London Broadcasting announced that KMAY would relaunch in the fall as KAGS, a locally focused NBC affiliate for the Brazos Valley.
 The station had changed its calls to KAGS-LD in May, but continued to operate under the KMAY calls until October.
 Newscasts are broadcast in high definition on virtual sets created with chroma key technology.
 On its first day as a locally focused station, it replaced KCEN on most Brazos Valley cable systems.
 In 2013, KAGS rolled out its first full-fledged website.
 Since its 2011 relaunch, its website had been a section of KCEN's website.
-In 2013, KAGS rolled out its first full-fledged website.

 KAGS-LD was included in Gannett Company's purchase of parent station KCEN-TV and several other London Broadcasting stations, which was completed on July 8, 2014.

 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 KAGS was retained by the latter company, named Tegna.

 News operation

 In October 2011, the station launched its local news operations.
 It was the second full-fledged newscast airing at that time in the Brazos Valley, after CBS affiliate KBTX-TV (channel 3).
-ABC affiliate KRHD-CD, a semi-satellite of KXXV-TV (channel 25), carried a pre-taped newscast for several years, but ended programming in 2015.
+ABC affiliate KRHD-CD, a semi-satellite of KXXV (channel 25), aired pre-taped newscasts until 2015 and later resumed an independent news operation in September 2020.

 On March 23, 2015, KAGS, along with sister station KCEN, launched the Gannett group's graphical theme as part of their rollout to the ex-London stations.